Sinclair Oil Corporation: 1916-1960s

-In 1955, Sinclair ranked 21st on the Fortune 500; by 1969, it had fallen to 58th.

-ARCO era
+1969 merger with ARCO

 In 1969, Sinclair merged with the Atlantic Richfield Company (ARCO) after an attempted acquisition by the Gulf+Western Industries Corporation.
 Federal antitrust provisions required the new entity to divest itself of certain Sinclair assets.
-As a result, the East Coast operations of Sinclair were sold to BP (which has since purchased ARCO).
+As a result, the East Coast operations of Sinclair were sold to BP.
 After the ARCO acquisition, many Sinclair stations in the Midwest continued to use the dinosaur logo and opted out of using ARCO's "diamond spark" logo.
 Some northwest Sinclair stations partially retained the Sinclair brand for a time, using ARCO's blue rectangular logo, including the "spark" graphic, but with the word "Sinclair" substituted for ARCO.

-Holding era
+The merger also gave ARCO the rights to explore Prudhoe Bay in Northern Alaska.

+1976 spin-off

 In 1976, ARCO spun off Sinclair by selling certain assets to Robert (Earl) Holding.
 Assets divested in the spin-off included ARCO's retail operations in the region bounded by the Mississippi River and the Rocky Mountains, and the rights to the Sinclair brand and logo, resulting in many stations along Interstate 80 keeping the dinosaur logo.
 The ARCO stations in Texas, New Mexico, Illinois, and some portions of Oklahoma were not affected by the divestiture.
 They continued as part of ARCO until ARCO pulled out of those states in the 1980s.

 Headquartered in Salt Lake City, Sinclair was the 94th-largest private company in the United States.
 There were 2,607 Sinclair filling stations in 20 states in the Western and Midwestern United States.
 As of 2010, the corporation operated two refineries—one in Casper, Wyoming, and one in Sinclair, Wyoming.
 Sinclair operated a third refinery in Tulsa, Oklahoma, until it was sold to Holly Corporation on December 1, 2009.
 Sinclair's other operations included 1,000 miles of pipeline.

-In the mid-2010s, Sinclair fuel stations began actively spreading across southern California, including Los Angeles, San Diego, and Fresno with holders offering attractive deals for potential clients to make the switch from a private brand to the Sinclair name brand.
+In the mid-2010s, Sinclair fuel stations began actively spreading across southern California, including Los Angeles, San Diego, and Fresno, with holders offering attractive deals for potential clients to make the switch from a private brand to the Sinclair name brand.

 By 2018, Sinclair gas stations were widely distributed across the United States, with dozens of gas stations in California, Colorado, Iowa, Idaho, Minnesota, Missouri, Montana, Nebraska, Nevada, Oklahoma, Oregon, South Dakota, Utah, and Wyoming; smaller numbers in Arizona, Connecticut, Kansas, Kentucky, North Dakota, New Mexico, New York, Texas, and Washington; and a single station in Arkansas and Wisconsin.